 “But when talking about the future of our families we must always prioritize our most precious asset of all: our children.
 After all, if you want to measure the worth of a society look to how it cares for its kids.”

-New Jersey’s investments in education, most recently including a fully state-funded school funding formula, took center stage at Governor Murphy’s address.
+New Jersey’s investments in education, most recently including a fully state-funded school funding formula, took center stage at Gov. Murphy’s address.
 He also highlighted the state’s historic investments in college scholarships and Strategic Innovation Centers at higher education institutions, university hubs that connect students, industry leaders, and innovators to continue modernizing technology.

 He celebrated New Jersey’s successes in expanding Universal Pre-K, pledging to continue expanding full day kindergarten to meet the needs of every NJ community.
 His administration is also intending to continue the success of phone bans by enacting legislation that directs districts to adopt phone-free classroom policies.